crossminer/maracas/docs/detections.md

 For example, there is an abstract API class `api.A`, an API interface `api.IA`, and a client type `client.C`.
 The class `api.A` implements `api.IA` and `client.C` extends `api.A`.
 Method `m()` in `client.C` overrides the corresponding method declared in `api.IA`.
-If `api.IA` is removed from the set of superinterfaces of `api.A` then `m()` cannot override the corresponding method of the interface anymore.
+If `api.IA` is removed from the set of innterfaces of `api.A` then `m()` cannot override the corresponding method of the interface anymore.
 The following detection is then reported:

 ```